 The Game: Running more miles does not lower this rate.

-Key Insight: The only way to lower variable costs is efficiency (MPG, maintenance, route planning).
+Insight: The only way to lower variable costs is efficiency (better MPG, preventative maintenance, route planning).

 Typical Cost Breakdown

-Variable costs usually make up the majority of your expenses.
+Variable costs usually make up the vast majority of your expenses.

 The Math: Calculating Your CPM

 To run a profitable business, you need to combine these two numbers.
-Here is the formula used by the FreeTruckCalc calculator.
+Here is the formula used by the FreeTruckCalc tools.

 Step 1: Calculate Fixed Cost Per Mile